 speaker

 President and CEO

-Yeah, no, it's good question.
-I think when we when we announced the Google changes and the impact with others, two ways that we can bring the business back to growth again.
+Yeah, that's a good question.
+I think when we announced the Google changes and the impact, we said there's two ways that we can bring the business back to growth again.
 One part is, of course, to bring back the competitive advantage we've been having on the pricing level.
 And that will take longer time.
 And the other part is to increase our reach.
-I think on a good note, which you saw now on the very strong intake of DAOs that we've seen in territories outside the US and English speaking markets, we are really increasing our DAOs.
+I think on a good note, which you saw now on the very strong intake of DAOs that we've seen in territories outside the U.S. and English-speaking markets, we are really increasing our DAOs.
 And the ambition is now during Q4 is also to monetize these DAOs.
 And that is, of course, one of the drivers to the overall business, as I said, that should return to organic growth in Q4.

+speaker